Fear of childbirth

-It’s normal for women to experience fear before they give birth — but there are things you can do to help manage this.
-If you’re distressed, it’s important to speak to your midwife or doctor.
+Some females experience fear before giving birth but there are things you can do to help manage this.
+If you’re worried, it’s important to speak to your midwife or doctor about what to expect.

-If you’re feeling fearful and stressed, this is not ideal for you or your baby.
-Talk to a healthcare professional or use some of the techniques below to help you cope.
+If you’re feeling anxious and stressed, this is not ideal for you or your baby.
+Talk to your healthcare professional or use some of the techniques below to prepare for your birth.

 Types of fears about childbirth